QuinntyneBrown/AngularFullscreenDialog/README.md

 # Fullscreen Dialog using Angular Material

-## Give a Star! :star:

-If you like or are using this project to learn, please give it a star.
-Thanks!

 ## Overview

 Dialogs are panels that are overlayed in a UI in order to present the user some information or ask for a relatively small action.
 The panel shouldn't be as involved as the routable views of the applications.
 Although, on occassion, the design may ask for a fullscreen dialog, essentially having the appearance of a routable view.